ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 ## 11- How is memory managed in Python?

 In Python, memory management is handled by the Python interpreter itself.
-When a Python program runs, the interpreter creates and manages a number of objects in memory to store the data used by the program.
+When a Python program runs, the interpreter creates and manages several objects in memory to store the data used by the program.
 The interpreter also tracks the objects that are no longer being used and reclaims their memory, a process known as garbage collection.

-One of the key features of Python's memory management is its use of reference counting to keep track of the objects that are being used by the program.
+One of the critical features of Python's memory management is its use of reference counting to keep track of the objects the program uses.
 When an object is created, the interpreter increments a reference count for that object.
 When the object is no longer needed, the reference count is decremented.
-When the reference count reaches zero, the interpreter knows that the object is no longer being used and can reclaim its memory.
+When the reference count reaches zero, the interpreter knows the object is no longer being used and can reclaim its memory.

 Python also uses a technique called "generational garbage collection" to improve the efficiency of its garbage collection process.
 This involves dividing objects into different generations based on how long they have been in use.
 Newer objects are placed in a "young generation," while older objects are placed in an "old generation."
-The garbage collector focuses on the young generation first, since it is more likely to contain objects that are no longer being used.
+The garbage collector focuses on the young generation first since it is more likely to contain objects no longer being used.
 This helps to reduce the overall time required for garbage collection.

 In addition to these techniques, Python also provides tools for controlling and monitoring the use of memory in a program.
-For example, the `sys.getsizeof()` function can be used to determine the size of an object in memory, and the `gc` module can be used to manually trigger garbage collection or to tune the garbage collection parameters.
+For example, the `sys.getsizeof()` function can be used to determine the size of an object in memory, and the `gc` module can be used to trigger garbage collection manually or to tune the garbage collection parameters.

 ## 12- What will be the output of the following code?